ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 <br>

 **Do It Yourself - DIY** <br>
-After the first year of operation in the USA, the entrepreneurs mamnaging the business found that the final elevator prices were being significantly increased due to the additional costs to **install** the elevators.
+After the first year of operation in the USA, the entrepreneurs managing the business found that the final elevator prices were being significantly increased due to the additional costs to **install** the elevators.

-On the one hand, the price of the elevator is impacted by the costs of installing the equipment while on the other hand, the American market is very receptive to **“ *do it yourself (DIY)* ”**, where the customer assembles and installs an item in exchange for various benefits, such as **price** and **persnal stisfaction** from doing the job themselves.
+On the one hand, the price of the elevator is impacted by the costs of installing the equipment while on the other hand, the American market is very receptive to **“ *do it yourself (DIY)* ”**, where the customer assembles and installs an item in exchange for various benefits, such as **price** and **personal satisfaction** from doing the job themselves.

 As a result of this the company looked to amend the Minilitf market strategy to include a **DIY distribution plan** thereby greatly reducing the final elevator prices for customers.